- What do you need to know about electrical fuses?

 You might be scratching your head when you’ve read that a multimeter has a screen that displays numbers while the multimeter you have available doesn’t.

-It’s highly likely that what you have is an analog multimeter.
-It’s used mostly the same way as a digital multimeter but displays values differently.
+It’s highly likely that you have a analog multimeter that is operated mostly the same way as a digital multimeter but displays values differently.

 Instead of a screen, an analog multimeter has a needle that moves along markers to display the measured value.